-Can you name something a significant other has taught you, a gem of wisdom conferred through words or example?
+Can you name something a beloved family member has taught you, a gem of wisdom conferred through words or example?

 One of my wife’s many contributions to my life can be summed up in a simple exclamation: “Look!
 A cougar!”

 I first heard it on a drive through the San Jacinto mountains of southern California.
-We were on an early date, prompted by our mutual love for the outdoors.
-The high-altitude road was bathed in thin sunlight, towering Ponderosas and Black Oaks lining the shoulders.
+We were on an early date, prompted by our mutual love of nature.
+The highway stretched before us, bathed in thin sunlight, towering Ponderosa Pines and Black Oaks lining the roadside.